Excited blonde female holding fan of $100 bills and clenching other fist

 Deadline:

 How to win: Okay, this might not seem like the simplest scholarship in the world because you technically have to write two essays.
 But they both only call for a maximum of 500 words.
 So you could write 250 for each prompt—of course, you’d need to really knock them out of the park.
 The first essay is about where you would go to further your career, and the second is about why you deserve to win the Odenza Marketing Group Scholarship.
-You also need to be between the ages of 16–25 and have at least a 2.5 GPA.
+You also need to be between 16–25 and have at least a 2.5 GPA.
 Oh, and you need to like their Facebook page too, but that’s easy enough.
 This scholarship is awarded twice a year in the spring and fall.

 Sallie Mae® $1,000 Plan for College Sweepstakes